Roasted Spatchcock Chicken

 Recipe Tips

 • Customize: This chicken is also wonderful slathered with barbecue sauce, spiked with ginger and sweet chili sauce, or just about any other flavorings you can think of.
+For a custom touch, try it with my chicken seasoning recipe to enhance the flavors.

 • Flatten It: You want your chicken flat so give the breast a good press until you hear it crack, or use a meat tenderizer to get the job done.